 Alex has a strong love of chamber music.
 He has been lucky enough to study with Gábor Takács-Nagy at IMS at Prussia Cove and at the Haute École de Musique in Geneva.
 For many years he led the Astaria String Quartet and until recently also performed in a piano trio, the Balnic Trio.
-He has greatly enjoyed passing on his love of chamber music to young people who attend the coaching weekend held each summer at Uppingham School.
+He now plays with Ensemble Musaique in Warwickshire.

 Alex also writes, both about music in general and about teaching.
 He has an increasing portfolio of programme notes created for DECO, recitals and for other performers and his articles on violin teaching are regularly published in magazines for the European String Teachers Association (ESTA).
 He is also a contributor of items for the Strad magazine.

-Alex is making a name for himself as an educator.
+Alex is highly respected as an educator.
 He is a former professor at the Royal College of Music in the Junior Department where he taught violin, coached chamber music and conducted the Sinfonia.
 From 2012-2016 he was Musical Director and Conductor of the National Children’s Orchestras of Great Britain East Region, a role he has recently taken up again, and continues to act as a conductor and violin tutor on NCO courses.
 From 2010-2017 he was Head of Strings at Uppingham School where he conducted the Symphony Orchestra, Chamber Orchestra and Senior String Ensemble.
 He has recently been appointed as a conductor and course director for the National Youth String Orchestra of Great Britain and this year takes on another new role as conductor of the newly formed string orchestra for Warwickshire Music.

 Alex’s violin students have been awarded scholarships to study at UK conservatoires, have enjoyed success as members of the NCO and of the National Youth Orchestra of Great Britain, and have been competition winners both in the UK and in Europe.
 He has also coached chamber music to national standard: in three out of four years, Uppingham’s chamber musicians were chamber champions in The Pro Corda Chamber Music Festival.